diandramelo/Cardio_Catch_Diseases/README.md

 # Cardio_Catch_Diseases

-Categorical classification forecast with Machine Learning.
+Binary classification forecast with Machine Learning.

 *(This README is under construction :D)*